 8. Supports Skin Health

 Why is vitamin D good for your skin?
-Some of the ways that vitamin D benefits skin include by supporting your immune system, controlling inflammation, and helping aid in skin cell growth, repair and metabolism.
+Some of the ways that vitamin D benefits skin include by:

 What happens when your vitamin D is low?
 Research tells us that vitamin D deficiency symptoms can include: